SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 If your feature/fix changes the output of the source generators, then running the snapshot tests will bring up your configured code diff tool (for example, Beyond Compare), to show the differences.
-You can accept the differences in that tool, or, if there are a lot of differences (and they're all expected!), you have various options depending on your platform and tooling.
+You can accept the differences in that tool, or, if there are lots of differences (and they're all expected!), you have various options depending on your platform and tooling.
 Those are [described here](https://github.com/VerifyTests/Verify/blob/main/docs/clipboard.md).

-**NOTE: If the change to the source generators expectedly changes the majority of the snapshot tests, then you can tell the snapshot runner to overwrite the expected files with the actual files that are generated.**
+**NOTE: If the change to the source generators expectedly changes most of the snapshot output files, then you can tell the snapshot runner to overwrite the expected files with the actual files that are generated.**

-To do this, run `.\Build.ps1 -v "Minimal" -resetSnapshots $true`.
+To do this, run `.\RunSnapshots.ps1 -v "minimal" -reset`.
 This deletes all `snaphsot` folders under the `tests` folder and treats everything generated as the new baseline for future comparisons.

-This will mean that there are potentially **thousands** of changed files that will end up in the commit, but it's expected and unavoidable.
+This will mean there are potentially **thousands** of changed files that will end up in the commit, but it's expected and unavoidable.

 ### How do I debug the source generator?